 The term for this more serious reaction is anaphylaxis.
 In extreme cases there could be a dramatic fall in blood pressure.
 The person may become weak and floppy and may have a sense of something terrible happening.
 This may lead to collapse and unconsciousness and, on rare occasions, can be fatal.
 If the pupil has been exposed to something they are known to be allergic to, then it is more likely to be an anaphylactic reaction.
 Anaphylaxis can develop very rapidly, so a treatment is needed that works rapidly.
-Adrenaline is the mainstay of treatment, and it starts to work within seconds.
+Adrenaline (in the form of an AAI) is the mainstay of treatment, and it starts to work within seconds.